Analytical solution and Lie algebra of the relativistic Boltzmann equation: Abstract

 \section{Abstract}

-In this work, we present a novel and more efficient approach to constructing the relativistic BKW (Bobylev, Krook, and Wu) solution.
-By introducing a class of ansatz functions for the distribution function, we demonstrate that within this specific ansatz space, only the equilibrium and BKW-type forms yield exact solutions to the nonlinear Boltzmann equation.
-Furthermore, guided by physical insight and drawing upon the framework of relativistic kinetic theory, we derive the Lie algebra of invariant transformations admitted by the relativistic Boltzmann equation.
-From this algebra, the corresponding symmetry group transformations can be systematically constructed.
+In this work, we present a novel and more efficient approach to constructing the relativistic Bobylev, Krook, and Wu (BKW) solution [A. V. Bobylev, Sov.
+Phys.
+Dokl. \textbf{20}, 820 (1976); M. Krook and T. T. Wu, Phys.
+Fluids \textbf{20}, 1589 (1977)] of the relativistic Boltzmann equation.
+Introducing a new ansatz for the distribution function, we demonstrate that within this specific ansatz space, only the equilibrium and BKW-type forms yield exact solutions to the nonlinear Boltzmann equation.
+Furthermore, we also derive the Lie algebra of invariant transformations admitted by the relativistic Boltzmann equation and show that the corresponding symmetry group transformations can be systematically constructed from this algebra.